Applying and Interviewing for Internships in the U.S.

-Finding a great internship can be intimidating if you've never done it before.
-Our tips can help you land an internship with your dream company!
+Applying for a great internship can be intimidating if you’ve never done it before, but our tips can help you land an internship with your dream company!

 Tips on Applying

 So you’ve done your research and found a company or two that you’re interested in.
 The next step is to apply for that dream internship!
 Make sure to follow our tips for creating and customizing your resume and cover letters.
 Once these are ready to go, follow our guidelines below to submit your application: